suisei-v/sbtlBot/README.md

 ### Usage:

 Just send him lines of ssa text (usually starting with 'Dialogue').
-It can also return length of string it's got.
+Additionally, it can /length input string and /translate input *.ass file to Russian.

 ### Dependencies: